🛒 Shop

 • Glow plug warning light on or flashing

-• White smoke on cold start
+• Puff of white smoke on a cold start

-• Engine management light on
+• Engine management light

 Common Causes

-Cracked glow plug body causing internal short
+Cracked plug tip - a split element causing an internal short or open.

 How to Diagnose P0672